AmitTurner/whatHeight/README.md

 http://whatHeight.com

-This github exist to allow users to raise suggestions for new lists and to report bugs.
+This Repository exist to allow users to raise suggestions for new lists and to report bugs.